Alexander von Humboldt: Scholarly and public recognition

 On 12 May 1827 he settled permanently in Berlin, where his first efforts were directed towards the furtherance of the science of terrestrial magnetism.
 In 1827, he began giving public lectures in Berlin, which became the basis for his last major publication, Kosmos (1845–62).

 For many years, it had been one of his favorite schemes to secure, by means of simultaneous observations at distant points, a thorough investigation of the nature and law of "magnetic storms" (a term invented by him to designate abnormal disturbances of Earth's magnetism).
 The meeting at Berlin, on 18 September 1828, of a newly formed scientific association, of which he was elected president, gave him the opportunity of setting on foot an extensive system of research in combination with his diligent personal observations.
 His appeal to the Russian government, in 1829, led to the establishment of a line of magnetic and meteorological stations across northern Asia.
 Meanwhile, his letter to the Duke of Sussex, then (April 1836) president of the Royal Society, secured for the undertaking, the wide basis of the British dominions.

 The Encyclopædia Britannica, Eleventh Edition, observes, "Thus that scientific conspiracy of nations which is one of the noblest fruits of modern civilization was by his exertions first successfully organized".
 However, earlier examples of international scientific cooperation exist, notably the 18th-century observations of the transits of Venus.

+In 1856, U.S. diplomat John Bigelow published Memoir of the Life and Public Services of John Charles Fremont.
+He dedicated it "To Alexander von Humboldt, this memoir of one whose genius he was among the first to discover and acknowledge, is respectfully inscribed by The Author."

 In 1869, the 100th year of his birth, Humboldt's fame was so great that cities all over America celebrated his birth with large festivals.
 In New York City, a bust of his head was unveiled in Central Park.